 Low density lipoprotein (LDL) is called the “bad cholesterol” because it keeps cholesterol circulating in the blood stream and eventually contribute to the cholesterol build up along the walls of youe blood vessels.
 Triglycerides are another type of fat that is transported by very low density lipoproteins (VLDL).
 VLDL is related to LDL and has the same effects in terms of narrowing the blood vessels.

-Why is Cholesterol Bad?
+Why is Cholesterol Bad For You?

 By building up along the walls of your arteries, cholesterol narrows the blood vessel.
 This means that less blood carrying oxygen and nutrients can reach the body’s cells.
-If this narrowed blood vessel is blocked by a clot, the blood supply is almost entirely cut off.
-If this happens in the blood vessels of the heart, you will have a heat attack.
-In the blood vessels of the brain, it causes a stroke.
+It is very dangerous especially if this narrowed blood vessel is blocked by a clot and the blood supply is almost entirely cut off.

 What Causes High Blood Cholesterol?